-- The Rules do not enable liquefaction rates to be varied in LNG storage service contracts.
-This inflexibility limits the activities of DWGM participants by prohibiting them from purchasing additional liquefaction capacity.
-66 - The removal of unnecessary constraints and restrictions in the Rules will bring more certainty and flexibility around LNG contracting.67 - There is duplication between the Rules and the operating agreement between AEMO and the LNG storage provider.
-The operating agreement is the best place to cover those provisions and removing them from the Rules would promote administrative efficiency.68
+- The Rules did not enable liquefaction rates to be varied in LNG storage service contracts.
+This inflexibility limited the activities of DWGM participants by prohibiting them from purchasing additional liquefaction capacity.74 - The removal of unnecessary constraints and restrictions in the Rules would bring more certainty and flexibility around LNG contracting.75 - There was duplication between the Rules and the operating agreement between AEMO and the LNG storage provider.
+The operating agreement would be the best place to cover those provisions and removing them from the Rules would promote administrative efficiency.76

-AEMO responded to Origin Energy's comments in the Rule Change Request:69
+AEMO responded to Origin Energy's comments in the Rule Change Request:77

-Under the Proposed Rule, DWGM participants would have flexibility to negotiate products with the LNG storage provider.
+• Under AEMO's Proposed Rule, DWGM participants would have flexibility to negotiate products with the LNG storage provider.
 These products may include combinations of storage, liquefaction and vaporisation capacity.